 When searching for prospecting platforms, choose one that allows you to upload your list of telephone numbers and contacts so you can rapidly cross-check them again the DNC list.
 A good platform will clearly mark all numbers listed on the DNC registry.
 So if you don’t have an established business relationship, you can easily exclude them from your call sessions.

 That being said, if you do have a pre-existing relationship or written consent from DNC registrants, you can relax.
 Calling these numbers does not violate the DNC rules and guidelines.
-But apart from these two exemptions, calls made to numbers on the DNC list are inherently more risky.
+But apart from these two exemptions, calls made to numbers on the DNC list greatly increase your risk.

 Compliance Is Up To You